 Quality of life is important in a community.
 To ensure residents can have comfort in a safe and caring community, a number of programs have been implemented by council.
-In addition to these programs, they also annually recognize a Citizen of the Year, as nominated by residents, and award scholarships to students entering a post secondary education program.
+In addition to these programs, a Citizen of the Year is recognized annually (Don Wong in 2016), as nominated by residents, and scholarships awarded to students entering a post secondary education program.

 The Cypress View Foundation provides supportive social housing for low to moderate-income seniors.
 The County, the Town of Redcliff and the City of Medicine Hat operate this non-profit organization to provide affordable senior housing and corresponding services, for those in greatest need, in an efficient, effective and caring manner.